eolcoderllc/Seahorse/README.md

 This is the GitHub support site for Seahorse.
 The 100% CPU based image editor for OSX.
+Use the [Issues Tab](https://github.com/eolcoderllc/Seahorse/issues) to file a support request, or send an email to [seahorse@eolcoder.com](mailto:seahorse@eolcoder.com)